yekrojam/api/settingModel/README.md

 You should set a `setting` by first reading it and then doing a PUT to the `id` of the setting.
 If you try to create a setting with a POST, you might get an error if the setting already exists since only one is allowed.

+*Note:* When a setting document is created on the fly on a read request, the default value isn't saved to the DB.
+The default value lives in a getter on the `value` property.
+This way the default can be changed later and all settings that haven't been explicitly set by the user will respond next time they are read.

 ## Add a New `Setting`

 `ApprovedCookieSetting` is a good example to follow.
 You'll field want to add a discriminator to the `/settingModel/discriminators` folder.
 That schema will need to do two things: